jenkinsci/slack-plugin/README.md

 # Jenkins Instructions

 1. Get a Slack account: https://slack.com/
-2. Configure the Jenkins integration: https://my.slack.com/services/new/jenkins-ci
+2. Configure the Jenkins integration: https://my.slack.com/services/new/jenkins-ci or setup an Incoming Webhook
 3. Install this plugin on your Jenkins server
 4. Configure it in your Jenkins job and **add it as a Post-build action**.